11 of the Best Wireless Headphones of 2020

 The key difference between the three is the sound signature.
 While Sony’s WH-1000XM3 and Beats’ Solo Pro offer a sound that is tuned and robust, the Bose700 headphones tend to present a flatter sound signature.
 Sony’s headphones also have the richest feature-set of the three, both from the headphones and the features built into the companion app.
 But at $300+, these aren’t a cheap option either!

-If you’re looking to purchase any of the three, you’ll really be getting an all-around headphone that’s also great for travel, commuting, and more active listening in the comfort of your home.
+If you’re looking to purchase any of the three wireless headphones, you’ll really be getting an all-around product that’s also great for travel, commuting, and more active listening in the comfort of your home.

 These budget picks will help you reduce your waistline at the gym, without reducing your wallet.
 All can be found for $100 or less, and in some cases, much less.